COSSAS/SOARCA/docs/content/en/docs/core-components/soarca-application-design.md

 ## Classes

-This diagram consists of the class structure used by SOAR-CA
+This diagram consists of the class structure used by SOARCA

 ```plantuml
 @startuml